Overview

 The overall size impact of Reaper is a function of the number of classes in the app.
 The SDK itself adds ~12kb of download size to an app.
 Additionally, Reaper relies on class instrumentation, which will add a few instructions and an 8-byte hash string to each class.

-For apps like apps like Hacker News and Now in Android, we've seen a ~5% increase in download size from adding Reaper.
+For apps like Hacker News and Now in Android which have a high proportion of Java/Kotlin code and very few assets we've seen a ~5% increase in download size from adding Reaper.